BES2016Workshop/guidebook/outline.md

 Use the `\@ref(label)` syntax.
 For instance

 ```
-On average _setosa_ has wider and shorter sepals than the other species (Fig. \@ref(fig:sepal-width-length), Table \@ref(tab:iris-table)).
+On average _setosa_ has wider and shorter sepals than the other species
+(Fig. \@ref(fig:sepal-width-length), Table \@ref(tab:iris-table)).
 ```

 ### How to deal with citations?

-You need two things: a BibTeX file that contains all the citations you use in your manuscript and CSL (Citation Style Language) file that specifies the format of your citation.
+You need two things: a BibTeX file that contains all the citations you use in your manuscript and a CSL (Citation Style Language) file that specifies the format of your citation.
 Software citation managers such as Zotero or Mendeley provide options to generate BibTeX files for your citations.
 CSL files exist for most journals, and can be downloaded from: https://www.zotero.org/styles.
 This is a convenient search interface provided by Zotero but you do not need to use Zotero to download or use these files.

 ## Where can I find more information?